 Explore the steps for planning and conducting quantity production for banquets and large functions.
 In this course, students learn how to scale recipes for large-volume production for pastry buffet tables and retail settings.
-They also will create sheet cakes, French pastries, and buffet desserts.
+They will create assorted petit gateaux's, tarts, verrines, layered desserts, and petit fours.
 Prerequisite(s): Baking and Pastry Techniques (BAKE-105) Prerequisite(s) or Corequisite(s): Baking Ingredients and Equipment Technology (BAKE-110).